mjafory/Chatbot-App/readme.md

 - **HTML**: Structure and content layout.
 - **CSS**: Styling and design elements.
 - **JavaScript**: Functionality, including message handling, local storage management, and modal interaction.

-## Getting Started

-### Prerequisites

-Ensure you have a modern web browser that supports HTML5, CSS3, and ES6 JavaScript.